 Word Search by POWGI has a massive amount of puzzles for you to work through, 324 in fact!
 That’s what I love about Lightwood Games, they don’t just give us these fun puzzle games, they cram them full of content so that you’ll be playing them for a very long time.
 The good thing about this one as well is that the game is accessible to everyone whereas Fill-A-Pix and Pic-a-Pix may have seemed a little confusing for certain people who aren’t as logically minded as others.
 The other thing I love about this game is that so much care and attention has gone into both the UX and the details within the game.

 So, what are the differences between the PS4 and the PS Vita versions?
 There is no Cross-play or Cross-save, so both versions are completely independent of one another yet the puzzles, as I mentioned before, are identical.
 The major differences are that the PS Vita version has full touchscreen support so you can opt to either use the analogue stick/D-pad or swipe away.
 As I mentioned above as well, everything is a decent size for people of any sized finger (unless you have massively fat fingers).
-The PS4 obviously can’t support touch screen but this version isn’t left out this time around – the PS4 supports local multiplayer!
+The PS4 obviously doesn’t have a touch screen, but this version isn’t left out this time around – the PS4 supports local multiplayer!

 That’s right – Word Search by POWGI has a drop-in/drop-out local multiplayer mode where everyone who is signed in receives all the trophies at the same time.
 If you have a few friends who are looking to boost their trophies and can’t afford to buy the game, either buy them a copy (be kind, they’ll be very thankful!) or get them to log in and play with you in order to get the trophies.
 I really enjoyed the multiplayer aspect as I remember doing word searches in school and having people around me pointing out things they have spotted whilst I was still looking for things – this follows the same idea.
 All four of you are working on the same grid of letter – as you find and highlight a word, you’ll get one point if it’s right.
 The winner is obviously the one who found the most words.